autokitteh/kittehub/samples/twilio/README.md

 This sample project demonstrates AutoKitteh's integration with [Twilio](https://www.twilio.com).

-The file [`program.star`](./program.star) implements two entry-point functions that are triggered by events which are defined in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file.
-One is a Slack trigger to initiate sending Twilio messages, and the other is a webhook receiving status reports from Twilio.
+The file [`program.py`](./program.py) implements a single entry-point function triggered by a webhook event, as defined in the [`autokitteh.yaml`](./autokitteh.yaml) manifest.
+This function initiates sending Twilio messages.

 API details: